cc-Mehdi/Introduction-to-Network/Contents/16_Virtual Private Networks.md

 ![image](https://github.com/user-attachments/assets/e56022cb-af9a-463a-a04e-ec94fd401397)

 The VPN client and server use these ports to establish and maintain the VPN connection.
 At the TCP/IP layer, a VPN connection typically uses the [Encapsulating Security Payload](https://www.ibm.com/docs/en/i/7.4?topic=protocols-encapsulating-security-payload) (**ESP**) protocol to encrypt and authenticate the VPN traffic.
 This allows the VPN client and server to exchange data over the public internet securely.

+## IPsec

+[Internet Protocol Security](https://www.cloudflare.com/learning/network-layer/what-is-ipsec/) (**IPsec**) is a network security protocol that provides encryption and authentication for internet communications.
+It is a powerful and widely-used security protocol that provides encryption and authentication for internet communications and works by encrypting the data payload of each IP packet and adding an **authentication header** (**AH**), which is used to verify the integrity and authenticity of the packet.
+IPsec uses a combination of two protocols to provide encryption and authentication: